AngularJS + Firebase = angularFire

 ></script>

-Add the following to a new javascript file:
+Add this to a new JavaScript file:

 var ref = new Firebase("https://<yourID>.firebaseio.com");